fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 [**System Design for cbrtl**: a comprehensive guide to designing your own system ->](/blog/system-design.html) (*under construction*) gives you a comprehensive guide on how to design your own system.

 System designing is essential to build solid, production-grade applications.
 It makes sure that the application is equipped to handle whatever is thrown at it.
 We'd be deploying, scaling and building inherent architectures for all the projects that we build.
 For ex., the react-based college resource-sharing platform [⏎](#react-system-design) is deployed on Firebase, and the chat application is deployed on Netlify.
 The chat server is deployed on a VPS, and the movie rating prediction system is deployed on Heroku.
 This article [⏎](#article-system-design) above makes it clear why these decisions were made.

+### Resume

+Your resume/ portfolio makes you stand out in the crowd.
+It is the first thing that a recruiter sees. **If** you're pursuing this curriculum to get a job, you'd want to make sure that your resume is top-notch.
+Now, there are a lot of successful folks, with a lot of varied opinions on how to build a resume.
+Some say it should be a single page, some say it can be two pages, some ask you to only put in things that you have worked on and not lie on your resume, and so on.

+[**Resume for cbrtl**: a short guide to building your resume](/blog/resume.html) is what I followed to build my resume.

+Note: Resumes are highly subjective, and you can choose to build them however you want.
+I'm sharing mine here.
+In the end, your projects, exp, and skills would speak for themselves.

 ## Next?